Did the Board of Visitors Illegally Meet in Closed Session?

 The JustReportIt system compiles complaints lodged by students regarding sexual- and gender-based harassment, bias and discrimination, and threats or acts of violence.
 UVA officials have said they would compile data from JustReportIt to measure how extensive bias and discrimination is against Jews, Muslims and other religious minorities.
 A UVA spokesman told the Daily Progress that the University had received a total of 19 “reports related to potential antisemitism” between the start of the 2023 fall semester and Jan.
 1 of this year.

 JustReportIt assures students that their anonymity will be protected, so legitimate privacy issues would arise if individuals’ names were identified in an open meeting.
 However, there was no necessity to reveal that information in order to discuss the larger issue of whether Jewish students generally feel safe at UVA.
-UVA officials easily could have shared JustReportIt data without mentioning individual names and without “jeopardizing the safety of any person.”
+University officials easily could have shared JustReportIt data without mentioning individual names and without “jeopardizing the safety of any person.”

 I asked Board Secretary Susan Harris and UVA spokesman Brian Coy to explain how “student safety” was grounds for a closed session.”
 I asked them to “cite the language of the state code that allows such an exemption.”
 I received no response.

-Until I do get a response that makes sense, I’m inclined to think that there is no legitimate explanation for the closed session, and I’m inclined to think that the evocation of “student safety issues” was a dodge to shut down a free and open Board discussion of the university’s policies.
+Until I do get a response that makes sense, I’m inclined to think that there is no legitimate explanation for the closed session, and I’m inclined to think that the evocation of “student safety issues” was a dodge to shut down a free and open Board discussion of the University’s policies.

 3 4 votes